jefflund/archive/README.md

 * escape - demonstrates escape sequences to format output (lab 1 essentially)
 * vending - uses remainder to compute change from vending machine (similar to lab 2)
 * fizzbuzz - solved the famous interview question to introduce loops
+* pi - monte carlo computation of pi (shows use of rand)